Landmark Hong Kong-Shanghai stock link to debut on Monday

 Over the longer term, however, it could boost the average daily value of stock trading in Hong Kong by about 38 percent by 2015, French bank BNP Paribas estimates, and may ultimately lead to the creation of the world’s third largest stock exchange.

-China already operates several cross-border investment schemes but these are restricted to specific firms that must apply for a license to participate.
+China already operates several cross-border investment schemes but these are restricted to specific firms that must apply for a licence to participate.

-The Stock Connect program was originally expected to launch on Oct.
-27, but that unofficial deadline passed, leading to speculation that the program might be held up by technical or political hurdles.
+The Stock Connect programme was originally expected to launch on Oct.
+27, but that unofficial deadline passed, leading to speculation that the programme might be held up by technical or political hurdles.

 The differing tax rules applying in Hong Kong and the mainland were also a major stumbling block, but China’s Finance Ministry said on Friday that it would temporarily exempt taxes on profits made from the Connect scheme.